sungnga/react-ecommerce/README.md

 	- Import userById method from controllers/user.js
 - Inside controller folder, create a file called user.js.
 And in this file:
   - Import User from user model, models/user.js
-	- Write a userById method that..
+	- Write a userById method that...
 		- takes the parameters of req, res, next and id
 		- then it tries to find the user by their id using the findById() method
 		- then calls the exec() method to execute the callback function